Bartol Research Institute: History

 Founded in 1924 by the endowment of Henry W. Bartol at the Franklin Institute in Philadelphia, PA, as the Bartol Research Foundation, it moved to its own building at the Swarthmore College in 1927 where it resided for fifty years.

 The research was also supported by grants from the federal government of the USA, and the research topics included nuclear physics, cosmic rays, astrophysics, and the physics and chemistry of surfaces.

 The Bartol Research Foundation was also active in public outreach, e.g., by a contribution to the 1939 New York World's Fair.

 In 1977 the Bartol Research Foundation relocated to its present location in the Sharp Lab building on the main campus of the University of Delaware in Newark, and later changed its name to the Bartol Research Institute.

-The integration of the Bartol Research Institute into the Department of Physics and Astronomy at the University of Delaware was completed in the year 2005.
+The integration of the Bartol Research Institute into the Department of Physics and Astronomy at the University of Delaware was completed in the year 2005, and the institute celebrated its centennial in 2024.

 The Bartol Research Foundation (later the Bartol Research Institute) and its researchers issued numerous scientific publications, and hosted conferences.